 Steps to combine and merge multiple emails into one PDF file:

 1. In Outlook Explorer window, select the emails from your Inbox or folder.
-And from the ‘Export As’ menu in Email to PDF ribbon, select ‘Merge to a single Adobe Portable document (*.pdf)’.
+And from the ‘Save As PDF’ menu in Email to PDF ribbon, select ‘Combine selected Emails into One PDF’.

 2. You will be prompted with a ‘Save As’ dialog box.
 Select the target folder and enter the name of the PDF file that will created eventually.